-The OSBP core curriculum includes required courses in molecular biology, protein and nucleic acid structure and function, enzymes, and membranes.
-Students must also take at least six additional credit hours of graduate biochemical electives.
+The OSBP core curriculum includes required courses in molecular biology, protein and nucleic acid structure and function.
+Students must also take at least nine additional credit hours of graduate biochemical electives.
 A list of approved electives is provided.
 Students participate in a mentoring and ethics seminar, student seminar, and the Molecular Life Sciences seminar series.

 Students typically do three 7-week lab rotation and join a lab in mid-spring.
 It is possible to do the first rotation in the summer before fall of enrollment, and if necessary it is possible to do additional rotations.
 A minimum of three rotations is required.

-All students must advance to candidacy by the end of their second year, and then meet with their committees annually until graduation.
-The historical time to graduation is about six years, but we expect that number to fall some with the recent change to an earlier candidacy exercise.
-All students must gradaute within 5 years of advancing to candidacy.
+All students must advance to candidacy by the end of their second year, and then meet with their advising committees annually until graduation.
+The historical time to graduation is about 5.7 years.
+All students must graduate within 5 years of advancing to candidacy.